Level 2 Development

 Level 2 Development’s proposal to build a mixed-use building near Union Market got the thumbs up it needed on Monday night.
 Modeled after steel shipping containers, the 315-unit development at 320 Florida Avenue NE (map) will include a multi-tiered park that will offer a walkway that leads into the market itself.
 It’s slated to join the growing development on the busy avenue in late 2018.

 The Zoning Commission gave The Highline at Union Market the go-ahead that it needed on Monday night, approving variances for requirements related to the rear yard, compact parking spaces and the loading and roof structure requirements.
-The setback of the roof structure was brought up by Commissioner Peter May during the final discussion, who expressed some concern that while it doesn’t block the view of anything currently built, a future development may have to contend with the structure.

 The Union Market Housing Boom Is About to Explode